OneMoreSummer/academic-kickstart/content/post/questioning-the-underdog-hypothesis-1/index.md

 Main findings:

 1. a lower level of Q1 (28%) in professional ice hockey than the levels in junior ice hockey (40%).
-2. a lower level of Q1 (17%) in the very highest level teams than in both junior ice hockey (40%) and (probably) compared to Q2, Q3 & Q4 in the professional league.
+2. a lower level of Q1 (17%) in the very highest level teams, All Stars & Olympic squads, than in both junior ice hockey (40%) and (probably) compared to Q2, Q3 & Q4 in the professional league.
 3. Higher career length for later born.

 Let’s look further: